sgmurphy/wordpress-plugins/wp-jquery-lightbox/readme.txt

 == Additional Info ==
 Copyright (C) 2010-2023 Ulf Benjaminsson.
-Copyright (C) 2023-Present PandaboxWP LLC.
+Copyright (C) 2023-Present LightPress LLC.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by